AdguardTeam/AdGuardDNS/doc/http.md

     > This does not mean that the server has recognized the user's device.
 See the `device_id` and `profile_id` properties for that.

 - `"public"`: A public AdGuard DNS server is used.

+The `tls_curve_id` field is the key exchange mechanism used for the connection.
+If a legacy RSA key exchange is used, this field is empty.

 [conf-check-domains]: configuration.md#check-domains